anoma/juvix-docs/docs/about/overview.md

 </table>

-Juvix is an open-source, constantly evolving functional programming language designed for writing privacy-preserving decentralized applications.
-Using Juvix, developers can write high-level programs which can be compiled to WASM directly, or to circuits for private execution within the *Resource Machine* on [Anoma][anoma] or Ethereum.
+Juvix is an open-source, constantly evolving functional programming language designed for writing privacy-preserving intent-centric decentralized applications.
+Using Juvix, developers can write high-level programs which can be compiled to Cairo bytecode for private execution within the *Resource Machine* on [Anoma][anoma].

 ## Getting Started